SimpleTechture/simpletechture2.github.io/_projects/2007-12-01-automaticcultureflowwcf.markdown

 - Culture
 ---

-#Introduction
+### Introduction

 On a project I am working on, we use WCF to communicate from an internet client to a Windows service.
 WCF automatically lets the windows identity flow from the client to the server.
 This is great but it is not the case for the culture of the client.
 If the culture would also flow from the client to the server reading localised data from, for example, the resource file could be completely transparent for the application.
 This example demonstrates how you could implement such a solution by implementing a custom WCF <code>MessageInspector</code>.

 ![Screenshot](../../../images/CultureServer.png)

-#Background
+### Background

 The given extension should only be used if you are controlling both ends of the wire (client and server).
-If you are only creating the server and care about interop you are better off using a more standard method like the one described in <a href="WSI18N.asp">Globalization Patterns in WCF (WS-I18N implementation)</a> by [Pablo Cibraro](http://www.codeproject.com/script/Articles/list_articles).
+If you are only creating the server and care about interop you are better off using a more standard method like the one described in[Globalization Patterns in WCF (WS-I18N implementation)](https://www.codeproject.com/Articles/15737/Globalization-Patterns-in-WCF-WS-I18N-implementati) by [Pablo Cibraro](https://www.codeproject.com/script/Membership/View.aspx?mid=120034).

 WCF has several extension points; in this example a custom <code>MessageInspector </code>is used.
 A custom <code>MessageInspector </code>can be used to inspect or modify messages as they pass through a WCF client or server object.
 To inspect or modify messages as they pass through a client, you should implement the <code>IClientMessageInspector </code>interface.
 To inspect or modify messages as they pass through a server, you should implement the <code>IDispatchMessageInspector </code>interface.
 The custom <code>MessageInspector </code>in this example implements both interfaces.